aliceraffaele/MFSUD/README.md

 The `results` folder contains the detailed results for each benchmark set and each configuration tested.

-For each configuration, there are 10 json files providing the detailed results of each instance.
+For each configuration, 10 JSON files provide the detailed results for each instance.

 In particular, the following files correspond to the formulations described in Section 4:
 - `det_ex_post.json`, for the ex-post solutions EP (Formulation (7))